smpurkis/autocompile/README.md

             def foo(bar: int):
                 x = np.arange(bar)
                 return x
-        Without passing globals, Cython inline conversion will error, as it doesn't know what np (numpy) is
+        Without passing globals, Cython inline conversion will error, as it doesn't know what np (numpy) is.
+    debug: True or False, type: Bool, default: False Shows the created function code to be used in place of the original
+    force_memview: True or False, type: Bool, default: False (currently disabled) Forces all declared numpy arrays to be treated at cython memview.
+Can be unsafe, as addition of memviews in cython is not supported while for numpy arrays it is.
 ```

 ## Benchmark